 Jamaican dogwood, pedicularis, valerian, California poppy, betony, skullcap, lobelia(drop dose), silk tassel, black cohosh, *black haw, or *cramp bark.

-Another great tool to have is a tens machine.
+Another great tool to have is a TENS machine.
 These can be bought online for as low as 30 dollars.
-A tens machine which stands for transcutaneous electrical nerve stimulation, is commonly used for birthing people to help manage pain, it’s also used for menstrual pain relief, and other chronic pain sufferers.
+A TENS machine which stands for transcutaneous electrical nerve stimulation, is commonly used for birthing people to help manage pain, it’s also used for menstrual pain relief, and other chronic pain sufferers.
 It is a machine that involves the use of mild electrical currents, that is battery operated and has leads connected to sticky electrodes you can place on the body.

 heating pads, hot water bottle, blankets, hot tea, castor oil packs and other topical herbal salves/oils rubbed over the uterus can all help with pain and induce relaxation.

 Emotional distress- A large range of emotions are experienced with pregnancy loss, and none are mutually exclusive.
 People can experience grief alongside relief.
 When your body abruptly goes from being pregnant to not, there is also a lot of hormones at play.
 The feelings that people get when they are newly postpartum can be experienced by people who are experiencing a pregnancy loss.
 People can have postpartum depression, postpartum rage, postpartum OCD (obsessive compulsive thoughts), postpartum anxiety or psychosis.
 Herbs that are nourishing as well as foods are foundational.
 Herbs would be dependent on what the person is specifically feeling.
 Making sure the person follows up with a therapist if it seems like they need and want additional support, as well as seeing what kind of local services/ support groups they might be able to use.
-Be practical by having local resources to refer folks to, know some options counselling, But what is critical is just seeing the person, affirming them and their lived experience.
+Be practical by having local resources to refer folks to, know some options counseling, But what is critical is just seeing the person, affirming them and their lived experience.

 some example of formulas: (this is talking about tinctures).